 Secretary and Webmaster: Oliver Normand (ocn22), Jesus College

-A third year physicist and apparently still an astronomer.
+A fourth year physicist with an ever evolving passion for astronomy.
 His attendance at talks became more regular if significantly less punctual throughout his first year and hasn't improved since, although he could reliably be found finishing the flapjacks at the ends of talks whether he had attended or not.
 He has an irrational enjoyment of operating the Northumberland telescope (who doesn't??) although too often his nights observing are made difficult by the presence of significant numbers of clouds and significantly fewer stars.
 When not attending to all things CUAS, he can be found sitting in a rowing boat while pretending to know what he is doing, wandering aimlessly around a remote Scottish hill or undertaking other diverting forms or procrastination.

-Junior Treasurer and Membership Officer: Calvin Preston (cp662), Robinson College
+Junior Treasurer and Membership Officer: Tingjing Xing (tx223), Murray Edwards College

 To contact the Observation Secretaries, please write to: